Thaelene/pasolini/readme.md

 * [Composer](https://getcomposer.org/) installed

 ### Installation
+- Use `npm install`on the root file
 - Use `composer install` on src folder
 - Import Database using `pasolini.sql`
 - Update config values in `src/web/index.php`
-- Update `public/.htaccess` file to setup your app entry point
+- Update `src/web/.htaccess` file to setup your app entry point